Authman2/TimeCounter/README.md

 # TimeCounter
-A simple timer that can be used in IOS and OSX applications.
-Once you drag the "Counters" file into your project, you can create new objects of TCCountUp and TCCountDown, for doing their respective actions.
+An IOS framework that can be used for adding a simple timer into IOS projects.

 - To actually display the timer on screen, create a UILabel either in the storyboard or in code.
 Then set the Counter object's timeLabel to the label that you just created.
 - minutes & seconds: The starting time for the timer.
 These are public instance variables, so you can easily set these to whatever time you want the timer to start from.